taromorimoto/teuvopeltoniemi/_pages/publications.md

 **1984**

-\*Peltoniemi, Teuvo: Alcohol and family violence.
-Paper presented at the Second National Conference for Family Violence Researchers, Durham, N.H.
+\*Peltoniemi, Teuvo: "Alcohol and family violence".
+Second National Conference for Family Violence Researchers, Durham, N.H.
 August 4-7, 1984.

 \*Peltoniemi, Teuvo: Family violence.
 Pp. 197-210 in: Towards a victim policy in Europe.
 Helsinki Institute for Crime Prevention and Control Affiliated with the United Nations.
 Report no 2.
 Helsinki 1984.